Melkeydev/go-blueprint/docs/docs/endpoints-test/mongo.md

 ### Functionality

-**Ping MongoDB Server**: The function pings the MongoDB thru server to check its availability.
+**Ping MongoDB Server**: The function pings the MongoDB through server to check its availability.

    - If the ping fails, it logs the error and terminates the program.
    - If the ping succeeds, it returns a health message indicating that the server is healthy.